crosswalk-project/crosswalk-website/README.md

 git clone git@github.com:crosswalk-project/crosswalk-website.git -b live
 ```
 The above will checkout the entire website, including the cached
-Wiki content, and excluding binary downloads (releases)
+Wiki content, and excluding binary downloads.

 #### Details
 The live version lives in the 'live' branch.
 Running the live
 version requires the rewrite module in Apache2.
 This is used
 in the wiki subsystem to map requested URLs through a PHP
-script which will then perform smart matching of leave names
+script which will then perform smart matching of leaf names.
-(disregarding case, spacing, etc.)

-If you don't have the rewrite module enabled, you can do so via:
+Enable the rewrite module via:

 ```
 sudo a2enmod rewrite